YUUU23/NotesFromMushrooms/README.md

 The backend server is necessary for rerunning the entire notebook with a new kernel after each modification, triggering a backend script for this functionality when rerun with execution count is active.
 This is for checking correctness and taking performance measurements of running the entire notebook top-to-bottom.

-Inside `jupyterlab-ext` environment from above, to install the backend extension, run the following,
+1. Inside `jupyterlab-ext` environment and from the root repository from above, to install the backend extension, run the following,

 ```
 cd server